pantheon-systems/documentation/source/_docs/enable-https.md

 <div class="alert alert-info" role="alert">
 <h3 class="info">Note</h3>
 <ul>
 <li>Do not add a password to your key.
 It is important to keep your <code>.key</code> file private and secure.
-You'll use this file later when loading your cert into a Pantheon environment.</li>
+You'll use this file later when loading your cert into a Pantheon environment.
+If you did enter a password, do the above again except leaving the password blank.</li>
 <li> You'll need Cygwin to run <code>openssl</code> on Windows.
 See <a href="/docs/cygwin-windows">Installing Cygwin on Windows</a>.</li>
 </ul>
 </div>